leonjouet/github-repo-explorer-agent/README.md

 ### Todos
 - [ ] Chat memory: Maintain context across multiple questions
-- [ ] Support for more languages in the knowledge graph (JavaScript, Java, Typescript)
+- [ ] Support for more languages in the knowledge graph and RAG (JavaScript, Java, Typescript)
 ---